AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 ---
 # About Report Builder

-Report Builder allows you to easily create, edit, and refresh custom reports using Adobe Customer Journey Analytics data.
-Customer Journey Analytics is a service built on Adobe Experience Platform that lets you join multiple data sources to create a holistic view of your business.
-With Report Builder's simple and flexible drag and drop UI, you can create complex data queries and custom reports from Customer Journey Analytics data, all within Excel.
+Report Builder allows you to easily create, edit, and refresh custom reports using Adobe Adobe Analytics data.
+Adobe Analytics is a service built on Adobe Experience Platform that lets you join multiple data sources to create a holistic view of your business.
+With Report Builder's simple and flexible drag and drop UI, you can create complex data queries and custom reports from Adobe Analytics data, all within Excel.

-With Report Builder for Customer Journey Analytics, you can:
+With Report Builder for Adobe Analytics, you can:

 - Reference existing worksheet cells to get the perfect row order, date range, or filter
 - Create custom dates using calendar, cell references, or date math
 - Design your tables and visualizations with familiar Excel formatting tools

-Report Builder for Customer Journey Analytics is available for Excel on the following platforms:
+Report Builder for Adobe Analytics is available for Excel on the following platforms:

 - macOS
 - Microsoft Windows